 Barbara in Texas asks: Is there any way to write Omar in prison?
 I was heartbroken by his outcome.
 My son is a recovering addict & spent many years in and out of jails, treatment centers & finally prison.
 He is doing so well now, thank Love.
 We would like to help support someone else who may have lost hope.

 Lending: Barbara, Omar would certainly appreciate receiving words of support from outside the walls.
 You can forward your letter to my office and I will get it to him:

 Chicago, IL 60625

 Venus in Ohio asks: First of all I want to tell you that you did a good job on this piece of work.
 Not only does it affect addicts, but if affects the whole country.
 I want to know, when you went looking for the best reentry program in the country if Cleveland, Ohio had a reentry program that would really help, dealing with the economy, joblessness?
-The present President that we have is cutting funding so much that the programs don't even exsist any longer or they are at the bare minumum.
-I thank you for your time and consideration for all of men and women that have lived on the darkside of life and for real death as well.
+The present President that we have is cutting funding so much that the programs don’t even exist any longer or they are at the bare minimum.
+I thank you for your time and consideration for all of men and women that have lived on the dark side of life and for real death as well.